j5int/openpyxl2/doc/styles.rst

 >>> ws['A1'].style = highlight

-Once registered assign the style using the name:
+Once registered assign the style using just the name:

 >>> ws['D5'].style = 'highlight'